Hanover, South Africa: Early history

 Farmers moved gradually northwards and settled in this area in the 18th century.
 One of the early farms was Petrusvallei which in time became Hanover.
 The farm was originally granted to W. L. Pretorius in November 1841, but things did not go all that well with him and by February the following year he sold to Jan J. Smook.
 Frederick von Malditz later acquired the property and later still Petrus J. Botha, who sold it to Gert Johannes Wilhelm Gouws, the grandson of Sterren Gauche, a German who had come to Africa in search of his fortune.
 Petrusvallei was part of an outlying district of Graaff-Reinet and simply known as Bo-Zeekoeirivier (Upper Hippopotamus River).
 Farmers had to undertake long and arduous journeys to Graaff-Reinet for church, communion or nagmaal services, marriages and baptisms.
 But in time they felt the need for a religious, administrative and educational centre of their own, so they petitioned the Government for a town.

 On 17 July 1854, a six-man committee bought the farm for the sum of 33 333 Rixdollars.
 Their intention was to start a settlement and church farm.
 Gouws was retained as manager and J. J. Swart was in charge of finances.
 Survey work started almost immediately, and early in 1856 forty plots were sold.
 Soon a town mushroomed at the foot of a cluster of hills near a strong natural spring called The Fountain.
 It delivered over 200,000 litres of fresh water a day, and still does.
 By 13 October 1856, the affairs of this fledgling town were placed in the hands of a church council.
-At Gous's request it was agreed to name the village Hanover as his grandfather had come from that city in Germany.
+At Gous's request it was agreed to name the village Hanover as his grandfather had come from that city in Lower Saxony, Germany.

 A municipality was established and P. Watermeyer elected mayor.
 He also served the town as Member of Parliament until 1888.
 District boundaries were firmly established by January 1859, the same year the first church, a typical tiny cruciform thatched-roofed building, was completed.